coq/coq/doc/sphinx/language/extensions/arguments-command.rst

   After that command an expression like :g:`(minus (S x) y)` is left untouched by the tactics :tacn:`cbn` and :tacn:`simpl`.

-+ A constant can be marked to be unfolded only if it's applied to at least the arguments appearing before the `/` in a :cmd:`Arguments` command.
++ A :term:`constant` can be marked to be unfolded only if it's applied to at least the arguments appearing before the `/` in a :cmd:`Arguments` command.

   .. example::